adenda/salad/README.md

 ## Running Tests

-To run the test suite you'll need a redis cluster running on localhost.
+To run the test suite you'll need a redis server running on localhost.
 The test suite uses ScalaTest.
 To run tests use `sbt test`.

 ## SBT